npbhavya/atavide/README.md

 4. Test installation:
+   Download the test data, for both paired end and nanopore reads

+        curl -Lo test-data.tar.gz https://cloudstor.aarnet.edu.au/plus/s/a5GEHreAy4Ozs1Q/download
+        tar -xvzf test-data.tar.gz

+   This will download a directory test-data with two subdirectories, paired-end and longreads.

+   Run atavide with test-data

-        atavide reads --input test-data --preprocess paired
+        atavide reads --input test-data/paired --preprocess paired

-  The log should complete with no errors, and output directory "atavide.out" should be generated with a copy of the input file
+    The log should complete with no errors, and output directory "atavide.out". \
+    If finished successfully, the last line of the command log should say

+              Complete log: .snakemake/log/2022-10-10T081240.934648.snakemake.log
+              [2022:10:10 08:15:16] Snakemake finished successfully

 ## Running Atavide